MEANG SEXUAL ASSAULT PREVENTION AND RESPONSE PROGRAM

 Sexual Assault: For the purpose of this Directive and SAPR awareness training and education, the term "sexual assault" is defined as intentional sexual contact, characterized by use of force, threats, intimidation, abuse of authority, or when the victim does not or cannot consent.
 The term includes a broad category of sexual offenses consisting of the following specific UCMJ offenses: rape, sexual assault, aggravated sexual contact, abusive sexual contact, forcible sodomy (forced oral or anal sex), or attempts to commit any of these acts.
 (AFI 90-6001)

 Consent: "Consent" is defined as words or overt acts indicating a freely given agreement to the sexual conduct at issue by a competent person.
 An expression of lack of consent through words or conduct means there is no consent.
 Lack of verbal or physical resistance or submission resulting from the accused's use of force, threat of force, or placing another person in fear does not constitute consent.
-A current or previous dating relationship by itself or the manner of dress of the person involved with the accused in the sexual conduct at issue shall not constitute consent.
+A current or previous dating relationship by or the manner of dress of the person involved with the accused in the sexual conduct at issue shall not constitute consent.
+There is no consent where the person is sleeping or incompacitated, such as due to age, alcohol or drugs, or mental in capacity.

 Sexual Assault Reporting Options: